Hot off the presses... The pdf Spring Issue of the Library Newsletter is now available for online viewing or download and for pick up at the library.

 If you would like to apply for this service, please call 905.945.5142

 At the Grimsby Public Library, we have materials and a growing array of programs to meet your needs.
 Having troubles reading the some of the small fonts in books these days?
 We have a large collection of large-print books.
 Search for large-print materials in our catalogue, or try CD Audiobooks and our downloadable eAudiobooks or eBooks.

->

-> Working on the family tree?
-Grimsby Public Library can help with licensed databases (including ancestry.ca), a growing local history collection, and knowledgeable staff to help.
+Working on the family tree?
+Grimsby Public Library can help with Ancestry.ca, a growing local history collection, and knowledgeable staff to help.
 Your search just got easier.

->

-> Genealogy, family trees, and family history online.
+Genealogy, family trees, and family history online.
 In-library use only - please come to the library

 to use this database as it is not licensed for use at home.

 Who better to share their knowledge of technology than teens?
 Starting on Tuesday, October 7, drop in for some one-on-one help from our Tech Savvy teen volunteers.